The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Reset Your Lifestyle in the Hebrew Month of Shevat

-Seeking first the Kingdom and God’s righteousness is a journey that leads you towards His heart.
-It is a lifestyle with daily choices.
-It is okay to recognize that it is not free of mistakes.
-Some days, you are going to feel like you nailed it!
-And other days—not so much.
+Seeking first the Kingdom of God and His righteousness is a lifelong journey that draws you closer to His heart.
+It is a way of living shaped by daily choices.
+And while it is a pursuit worth embracing, it is not without missteps.
+Some days you will feel like you truly lived it well; other days, not so much.

-God’s instruction is an opportunity for blessing, and while there might be *613 instructions in the Torah, they are all intertwined and tied into loving God and loving your neighbor (Matthew 22:36-40).
-Each is independent, yet in unity, encapsulated within the Ten Commandments.
+God’s instruction is given as an opportunity for blessing.
+While there are *613 instructions in the Torah, they are not burdensome or disconnected.
+They are woven together through the call to love God and love your neighbor (Matthew 22:36–40).
+Each instruction stands on its own, yet all are united and ultimately expressed through the Ten Commandments.

 Redemption

-Redemption comes after a period of enslavement, and the ultimate redemption given to us is by the Messiah and truly is the culmination of our faith.
+Redemption comes after a period of enslavement.
+The ultimate redemption given to us is by the Messiah and truly is the culmination of our faith.

 In the Hebrew month of Shevat, Moses began to prepare the Jewish people to enter the Holy Land, Eretz Yisrael.
 He began to prepare their hearts and their minds with instructions.